Moebius syndrome: Pathogenesis

 Möbius syndrome results from the underdevelopment of the VI and VII cranial nerves.
-The VI cranial nerve controls lateral eye movement, and the VII cranial nerve controls facial expression.

 The causes of Möbius syndrome are poorly understood.
-It is thought to result from a vascular disruption (temporary loss of bloodflow) in the brain during prenatal development.
+It is thought to result from a vascular disruption (temporary loss of blood flow) in the brain during prenatal development.
 There can be many reasons for vascular disruption leading to Möbius syndrome.
 Most cases do not appear to be genetic.
 However, genetic links have been found in a few families.
 Some maternal trauma may result in impaired or interrupted blood flow (ischemia) or lack of oxygen (hypoxia) to a developing fetus.
 Some cases are associated with reciprocal translocation between chromosomes or maternal illness.
-In the majority of cases of Möbius syndrome in which autosomal dominant inheritance is suspected, sixth and seventh cranial nerve paralysis (palsy) occurs without associated limb abnormalities.

 The use of drugs and a traumatic pregnancy may also be linked to the development of Möbius syndrome.
 The use of the drugs misoprostol or thalidomide by women during pregnancy has been linked to the development of Möbius syndrome in some cases.
-Misoprostol is used to induce abortions in Brazil and Argentina as well as in the United States.
-Misoprostol abortions are successful 90% of the time, meaning that 10% of the time the pregnancy continues.
-Studies show that the use of misoprostal during pregnancy increases the risk of developing Möbius syndrome by a factor of 30.
-While this is a dramatic increase in risk, the incidence of Möbius syndrome without misoprostal use is estimated at one in 50000 to 100000 births (making the incidence of Möbius syndrome with misoprostol use, less than one in 1000 births).
+Studies show that the use of misoprostol during pregnancy increases the risk of developing Möbius syndrome by a factor of 30.
+While this is a dramatic increase in risk, the incidence of Möbius syndrome without misoprostol use is estimated at one in 50,000 to 100,000 births (making the incidence of Möbius syndrome with misoprostol use, less than one in 1,000 births).
 The use of cocaine (which also has vascular effects) has been implicated in Möbius syndrome.

-Some researchers have suggested that the underlying problem of this disorder could be congenital hypoplasia or agenesis of the cranial nerve nuclei.
-Certain symptoms associated with Möbius syndrome may be caused by incomplete development of facial nerves, other cranial nerves, and other parts of the central nervous system.

 Oral/dental concerns

 Neonatal

 When a child is born with Möbius syndrome, there may be difficulty in closing the mouth or swallowing.
 The tongue may fasciculate (quiver) or be hypotonic (low muscle tone).
 The tongue may be larger or smaller than average.
 There may be low tone of the muscles of the soft palate, pharynx, and the masticatory system.
 The palate may be arched excessively (a high palate), because the tongue does not form a suction that would normally shape the palate down further.
 The palate may have a groove (this may be partially due to intubation early on if it is for an extended period of time) or may be cleft (incompletely formed).
-The opening to the mouth may be small.
-Feeding problems may become a critical issue early on if adequate nutrition is difficult.